Constellations

 Stars in Vulpecula

-Although Vulpecula lies on the Milky Way, it’s small in size (ranking 55th out of 88) and contains no bright stars of note.
+Although Vulpecula lies on the Milky Way, it’s small in size (ranking 55th out of 88 constellations) and contains no bright stars of note.
 The star grouping that brings amateur astronomers to Vulpecula is the Coathanger.
 The Coathanger has a few other names, such as Brocchi’s Cluster and Collinder 399.
 Although it’s called a cluster, studies have shown that it’s not a cluster at all but just a chance alignment of stars.
-This becomes more clear when you learn the distances to its 10 or so stars spans a vast range, including 218 light-years, 400 light-years, 760 light-years, 901 light-years and 1,132 light-years, to note a few.
+This becomes more clear when you learn that the distances to its 10 or so stars span a vast range, including 218 light-years, 400 light-years, 760 light-years, 901 light-years and 1,132 light-years, to note a few.

 The Coathanger consists of stars of magnitude 5 and 6.
 You can see it best through binoculars or a low-power telescope.
 Through binoculars, the Coathanger will appear upside down, but through the inverted view of a telescope, it appears right side up.
 Bonus for those in the Southern Hemisphere: The Coathanger will look right side up through binoculars from your point of view.

-The Coathanger is a row of horizontal stars plus a hook-shape, very much resembling its nickname.
-You can find the Coathanger about halfway between Albireo and Zeta Aquilae, the wing tip of the Eagle.
+The Coathanger is a row of horizontal stars plus a hook shape, very much resembling its nickname.
+You can find the Coathanger about halfway between Albireo and Zeta Aquilae, the Wingtip of the Eagle.

 White star chart with black dots denoting the shape of Vulpecula.